JuliaPsychometrics/PsychometricTests.jl/docs/src/extending_types.md

 items = [BasicItem(i) for i in 1:2]
 ```

-Persons need some `anger` score in addition to a unique id,
+Persons have some `anger` score (0 - 20) in addition to a unique id,

 ```@example extending-types
 persons = [AngryPerson(p, rand(0:20)) for p in 1:3]